joseguardo/IntelligentChunking/app/data/processed/original/chunks/24_information_undertakings.md

 # 24.6 Presentations

-Once in every Financial Year, or more frequently if requested to do so by the Facility Agent if the Facility Agent reasonably suspects an Event of Default is continuing or may have occurred or may occur, at least two directors of the Parent (one of whom shall be the finance director) must give a presentation to the Senior Finance Parties about the ongoing business and financial performance of the Group.
+Once in every Financial Year, or more frequently if requested to do so by the Facility Agent if the Facility Agent reasonably suspects an Event of Default is continuing or may have occurred or may occur, at least two directors of the Parent (one of whom shall be the finance director) must give a presentation to the Senior Finance Parties about the on-going business and financial performance of the Group.

 # 24.7 Year-end